kalohq/please/Readme.md

 When you run `please` without any arguments, we’ll print a list of all available scripts.
 Just for your convenience.

+#### script summaries

+Ever felt lost in a project, not knowing if there’s a script for what you want to do?
+With please, no-one will ever feel lost again!
+Just add a one-liner summary to your script, right below the shebang. please will politely show that summary whenever it lists available scripts.

+Gone are the days of undocumented builds!

 #### script docs

-Gone are the days of undocumented builds.
+One-liner summary doesn’t cut it?
+Worry not!
 The effortless handling of arguments makes it really easy for you to add a `--help` option to any please script.
 Feel free to make it print a one-liner description – or a full-blown, manpage-like overview of workflows and options.

 Believe it or not – once we’ve started documenting our own scripts with `--help`, we never want to look back.